lucas2804/hardcore-rule/elasticsearch/Elasticsearch.md

 ###**_Elasticsearch_**

-**1 - Deal with Ealasticsearch**
+**1 - Capabilities in Ealasticsearch**

 - Suggest relevant words, avoid typo, the best suggestion at very first time
-- full-text searches and real-time statistic
+- Full-text searches and real-time statistic
 - scalable by default.

 **2 - Adapt with**